 The researchers were also unable to find genetic differences between Indica and Sativa samples in the current study.
 On the other hand, by using the terpene profiles built up during the study, it was possible to draw conclusions about the origins of individual varieties.
 “It is likely that strains are being classified according to their different aromas and not by means of their genetic origin,” according to the press release on the study.

 2. Berlin could collect almost 100 million euros in cannabis taxes

 The US company Seedo commissioned a study to ascertain, amongst other things, how high unlevied cannabis tax revenues could be on the basis of average per-capita consumption.

 The results?
 In Berlin, the tax authorities could generate 92 million euros annually; in Hamburg and Munich, an extra 40 million euros could flow into the city coffers.
-World leader as far as this particular statistic is concerned is Cairo with theoretically possible cannabis tax receipts of 307 million euros.
+The world leader, as far as this particular statistic is concerned, is Cairo with a theoretically possible cannabis tax receipts of 307 million euros.

 3. Cannabis could save thousands of lives